1. Customer References

 Technical implementation on OCI

 In partnership with the park authorities, Oracle Consulting developed a cloud native, API-first platform, based on microservices and invoked through OCI API Gateway.
-Multiple technologies were used in enabling the application: Oracle Functions, Oracle Kubernetes Engine, and OCI Notifications.
+Multiple technologies were used in enabling the application: OCI Functions, OCI Kubernetes Engine (OKE), and OCI Notifications.
 Push notifications use Oracle Mobile Hub, while Oracle Visual Builder Studio provides continuous integration and continuous delivery (CI/CD).

 The data layer uses Oracle Autonomous Database, including its built-in spatial option to manage site map, itineraries, and geo-localization of points of interest.